Sputnik, the first man – made satellite, Laika, the first dog in space, Gagarin, the first man in space…what do they have in common?

 By 1933, merely four years after his graduation, Sergei Korolev became the head engineer of the Jet Propulsion Institute in Leningrad (now St. Petersburg).

-Few years later he was falsely accused in political sabotage and sentences to 10 years of imprisonment.
-After 6 years in prisons and labour camps he was released in 1944 and and sent to Germany to lead the group working on the new missiles.
+A few years later he was falsely accused in political sabotage and sentences to 10 years of imprisonment.
+After 6 years in prisons and labour camps he was released and and sent to Germany to lead the group working on the new missiles.

 In the years that followed, Korolev opened the door into space for the future generations.